deej-tsn/user-auth/README.md

 #### Backend Set Up

-- Ensure Golang is installed and globally accesable from terminal with `go version`.
+- Install [Golang](https://go.dev/doc/install) and check for global accessablity from terminal with `go version`.
 - choose a secret key for encrytion ( your choice )
 - create .env file in /backend folder
 - write the following into .env file